Skydiver students are trained using on of the following methods:

 - Instructor Assisted Deployment and Static line (IAD) Training* With the Instructor Assisted Deployment, you start from the bottom and work your way up.
 The benefit of the IAD method is that each sequential jump builds slowly on the skills learned in the previous jumps with the first set of jumps skipping freefall and starting right off with canopy deployment.
 This allows the student to concentrate on each individual aspect of their dive without being overwhelmed.After a day in our classroom you will be trained to take your first skydive.
 You’ll climb to around 1100 m. where you’ll exit the airplane solo and focus on piloting your canopy safely to the ground.
 After you’ve learned to safely pilot your canopy, you’ll gradually add in freefall skills as you go incrementally higher with each successive jump.

-* At the moments our website offers booking option only for AFF.
-If you are interested in booking IAD course, please contact us email@example.com or +359 888 05 27 00.
+* At the moment our website offers booking option only for AFF.
+If you are interested in booking IAD course, please contact us firstname.lastname@example.org or +359 888 05 27 00.

 - You must be at least 18 years old, or the legal age if foreign citizen;

 - You must provide a medical declaration (Medical)

 - You must have a valid Insurance Third Party Liability

 Both AFF and IAD courses start with theoretical part, including parachute structure, landing procedures, safety procedures and other.
 Theory classes usually take approximately 8 hours.
 After the classes you need to sit your exam and pass it before you can do your first jump.